Turning the Plastic Tide

 A not-for-profit organisation.

-Our partnership educated so far 104 young people about the environmental impact of plastic waste and the benefits of using available alternative solutions for managing plastic waste.
-CPF supported the removal of 373kg of plastic waste from only the first 3 events in Buchanhaven Beach, Ugie River in Peterhead, in Newburgh and in Balmedie, Aberdeenshire.
+In 2023 our partnership educated 200 young people about the environmental impact of plastic waste and the benefits of using available alternative solutions for managing plastic waste.
+CPF supported the removal of 2.5 tonnes of plastic waste from 4 events in Buchanhaven Beach, Newburgh, Balmedie and Craigewan Aberdeenshire.

 Education